Frechmatz/cl-connect4/README.md

 Work in progress and not playable yet.

-Game REPL is started via (lets-go)
+Game REPL can be started via (lets-go)